About · By Povilas Konopackas, founder · Updated August 2026

 - One fax should cost one fax.
 Not a month of a plan.
 Not an account.
 Not a recurring charge that appears on your card 11 months later.
 The price on the button is the price you pay.

 - Your file is your file.
-Shotfax hands the file to Telnyx for transmission, then deletes it from R2 as soon as Telnyx confirms delivery or failure.
+Shotfax hands the file to Telnyx for transmission, then deletes it from R2 as soon as the send reaches its final outcome, whether that is delivery or the last failed attempt.
+A busy line gets redialed, so the file is held for those few extra minutes and no longer.
 There is no copy on our end.
 No human reads it.
 No machine trains on it.
 No backup tape.

 - Refunds should be automatic.
-If the fax fails, the money comes back in 7 business days without you writing to support.
+If every attempt fails, the money comes back in 7 business days without you writing to support.
 This is built into the pipeline, not a policy that depends on good customer-support days.

-- Paid ads should not mean bad UX.
+- Arriving should mean using.
 You land on shotfax.com, you see the upload form, you see the price.
-No email capture modal, no intercom pop-up, no newsletter signup before the product.
+No email capture modal, no chat pop-up, no newsletter signup before the product, and since 17 August 2026 no cookie banner either, because the site sets no cookies and runs no tracking.

 - Privacy should not require a lawyer to understand.
 The privacy policy is in plain English.
 Read it in five minutes.